Authentication

 Option B: Pay-ins and Pay-outs

-Select this option if your integration will send and receive funds, such as initiating user payouts.
-This type includes more security features.
+Select this key type if your integration requires the ability to both send and receive funds, such as initiating user payouts.
+Given its expanded functionality, this key type includes more security features and you will be required to:

-• Whitelist at least one server IP address
+• Whitelist at least one server IP address, limiting access to trusted sources only.

 After entering a name for your key:

-3. Once approved, copy and store the key securely
+1. Once your API Key has been approved, copy and store the key securely.

 🔐